Home

 Children's privacy

 MedSideInfo is intended for users 13 and older.
 We do not knowingly collect data from children under 13 (COPPA).
-If you believe a child under 13 has provided us with personal information, contact us at privacy@medsideinfo.com and we will delete it.
+If you believe a child under 13 has provided us with personal information, please submit a request below and we will delete it.

 International transfers